 A more accurate picture of license allocation can be achieved using the License Usage report while adding the created reserved user to the Users filter.
 If the report shows constant usage higher than 1, the license administrator can decrease the number of reserved licenses for that entity and thereby free up licenses for the benefit of all other users.

-Additionally, beginning with v4.1 of OpenLM, there is a “Exclude Unconsumed Reservations” checkbox.
+Additionally, there is an “Exclude Unconsumed Reservations” checkbox.
 This means that the report can be viewed in both ways: if it is unchecked it will display the total number of consumed licenses + all reserved licenses (regardless if they’re in use or not).
-If checked, the report will include the total number of all consumed licenses but exclude reserved licenses which are not in use.
+If checked, the report will include the total number of all consumed licenses but exclude reserved licenses that are not in use.

 A Real Life Example #